Raven (game show): Cast

 Nevar: A mysterious figure who wears a black-hooded cloak and an iron mask, introduced in the second series and described as the enemy of all that is good and true, and Raven's arch enemy.
 While the forging of the six golden symbols returned magic to Raven's homeland, it also brought the vile scourge of Nevar, whose sole aim is to defeat Raven and conquer the land.
 All that can be seen of Nevar's true form is his eyes, which have red irises and red-pink, scorched skin around them.
 He is also responsible for the demons featuring heavily in the warrior's tasks in an attempt to impede their progress.
 He only appears in person in The Last Stand as Guardian of the Portal, where he attempts to stop the remaining warriors from reaching the portal.
 In Series 9 and 10's Last Stands, he has also shown he has the power of teleportation.
-Nevar returns in Series 11 with a new staff and mask, having been defeated in the final battle by Raven and his ultimate warriors.
+Nevar returns in Series 11 with a new staff (resembling a bird's skull) and demonic mask featuring horns and covering his entire face, having been defeated in the final battle by Raven and his ultimate warriors.
 He was banished to a desolate realm, but forged symbols of his own to combat Raven's magic and thus banished his nemesis alongside him.
 From this point on, he attempts to escape from his realm and conquer the lands once more, as Raven II tries to thwart him.

+Demons: most of the Demons featured in the show are Nevar's silent servants.
+In such capacity, they will do all in their power to destroy Raven and his warriors, and keep them from collecting the gold that they seek.
+Many different variants have been seen (some being named in challenge names), although they are all humanoid, dressed in uniform brown cloaks and cowls which completely obscure their features; however, in Series 1, they have ordinary human hands and feet, and when their hands are seen subsequently, they are very black.
+In the revival series, the Demons all dress in black.
+Regardless, virtually all Demons have the power to eliminate warriors merely by touching them if they fail in a challenge, such as by touching the ground when this is not allowed, or taking too long to accomplish a goal.
+The Demons seen in the revival series all have a deadly stare.